Discovery of Ancient Globular Cluster Candidates in the Relic, a Quiescent Galaxy at $z=2.5$

 \subsection{Constraints on Cluster Sizes}

-In order to demonstrate that the cluster candidates are unresolved, we model the light for all sources isolated from the tidal tail in the band with the highest SNR ratio -- most often F200W.
-We perform a single Sersic profile fit on the original image (before PSF homogenization) using \texttt{galfit} \citep{galfit2010}, adopting the settings described in \citet{Cutler2022}.
-While we did attempt to model all clusters, we find that the fits fail when it is embedded within the diffuse tidal tail light as \texttt{galfit} cannot robustly determine the background level.
-Luckily, the failure mode of \texttt{galfit} returns spectacularly large, extended best-fit models that are easy to identify.
-We find 9 clusters for which the models and residuals appear reasonable.
+In order to demonstrate that the cluster candidates are unresolved, we model the light for all sources in the five deep broadband filters redward of the Balmer break (F150W, F200W, F277W, F356W, and F444W).
+We perform a single Sersic profile fit on the original image (before PSF homogenization) at a pixel scale of 0.04$^{\prime\prime}$/pix using \texttt{pysersic} \citep{Pasha2023}.
+We apply broad, physically motivated priors on structural parameters to allow flexible modeling while preventing unphysical solutions, including a prior range of ([0,10] pix) for effective radius and the default auto prior in \texttt{pysersic} for S\'ersic index and axis ratio, with the position angle unconstrained.
+While we attempt to model all clusters, we find that the fits more often fail when sources are embedded within the diffuse tidal tail light as the flat sky background term adopted in \texttt{pysersic} cannot robustly handle any gradients in the residuals.
+Luckily, such a failure mode returns spectacularly large, extended best fit models that are easy to identify: bad fits are flagged when either r$_e$ is outside of ([0.01, 10] pix) and/or n is outside of ([0.2, 8]), if the model centroid is $>$10 pixels away from that of the catalog, or if the model magnitude deviates by $\geq$3 ABmag from that in the catalog.
+We recover reliable fits in at least one filter for 22 clusters total.